 A virtual training and support program for Oklahoma foster and adoptive families.

 The Oklahoma Virtual Support Groups are designed to provide on-going teaching and support to foster and adoptive families.
-Each group meets virtually weekly or twice a month through a zoom format.
+Each group meets virtually weekly through a zoom format.
 Participants receive training from a mental health professional based on TBRI® and can ask questions and problem solve.
 These small groups also provide support and validation for those having similar experiences as they engage in caring for children who have experienced harm.

 The Connected Parent